wbamberg/web-security-docs/authentication/passwords.md

 ## Common attacks

-Looking at this flow, we can see some of the ways an attacker can impersonate the user.
+Looking at these flows, we can see some of the ways an attacker can impersonate the user.

 1. **Guessing**: an attacker could try many different possible passwords for a user.
 Attackers typically use password lists which contain many of the most common passwords.
 2. **Credential stuffing**: an attacker could buy a collection of username/password pairs from a previous data breach on a different site, and then try them on the target site in the hope that a user has used the same password for both sites.